jsakalys/fit-buddi/README.md

 ### Known Issues
 * Login with facebook will bring you back to the home panel, and user data will be empty
 * On first open of the app, data will not load.
 It only loads if you switch between tabs to refresh the page.
+* Buddy is not draggable in Android, but drag and drop animations are functional.